juaniten/fronius-monitor/README.md

 ## 🔒 Security

 **Note:** Consider using HTTPS and securing your Telegraf endpoint with basic authentication or TLS for secure data transmission.

-## 🤝 Contributing

-If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.

-## 📜 License

-This project is licensed under the MIT License.